ISGNeuroTeam/smallplugin-core/README.md

 ### Prerequisites

 This package is require the SBT, and the JDK 8 installed.
-It also required the `dispatcher-sdk` module published locally.
+It also required that the `dispatcher-sdk` and `smallplugin-sdk` modules should be published locally using the `publishLocal` SBT's command.

 ### Command List